94d44027/mitre-workflows/workflows/add-mitigation-workflow.md

 **CRITICAL:** Once you identify the mitigation ID (M####), explicitly confirm it at the start of the workflow and maintain this ID throughout ALL workflow steps.
 Do not switch to a different mitigation ID unless explicitly instructed by the user.

+### Context Loss Prevention

+CRITICAL RULES:
+- At the beginning of workflow execution, explicitly state: "Processing mitigation M####"
+- If the conversation is interrupted or context is restored, re-confirm the mitigation ID before continuing
+- Never infer or assume a different mitigation ID from examples, screenshots, or previous context
+- If uncertain about which mitigation to process, STOP and ASK the user for clarification

 ## Critical Schema Information